addiscent/ruby-rails-tools-install/README.md

 # ruby-rails-install
-Downloads and install Ruby, Rails, and related commonly used tools
+Downloads and installs Ruby, Rails, and related commonly used tools.

+This script is used by the project addiscent/aws-ruby-rails, https://github.com/addiscent/aws-ruby-rails.